Please view download, or print the updated version of this lesson plan by clicking on this PDF form: Community Connects Computer Basics.

 The first screen you see on the monitor when the computer starts up is called the desktop.
 It is sometimes referred to as The Desktop Environment (as a whole).
 This is where you will do everything—write letters, send e-mails, browse the internet, etc.

 The desktop environment is made up of several parts.
 Including:

 - Desktop Icons

 - The Start Button

 Desktop icons, sometimes called shortcuts, are quick ways to access different programs.
-To use shortcut icons on the desktop environment to open programs, use the mouse to point to the desktop icon that represents the program that you want to open.
-Double click on the icon and the program will open or start.
+To use shortcut Icons on the desktop environment to open programs, use the mouse to point to the icon on the desktop that represents the program that you want to open.
+Double click on the icon.

 The task bar is the area at the very bottom of the computer screen.
 You will soon be able to multitask and do several things at once.
-The task bar is there to help you keep things organized and become even more efficient.
+The task bar is there to help you keep things organized.

 There is a clock that conveniently tells you the time.